Understanding the nanny tax: What it is and how it applies to you

 What independent contractors need to do

 You’re an independent contractor if you don’t meet the household employee definition.
 In that case, you’ll receive 1099s and possibly 1099-Ks (if paid digitally) throughout the year.
-As an independent contractor, you’re responsible for paying self-employment taxes.
+As an independent contractor, you’re responsible for paying self-employment tax.
 To keep current on required taxes, many contractors must pay estimated quarterly taxes throughout the year.

 What household employees need to do